 Stonewalling: Essentially the silent treatment, stonewalling is when someone refuses to engage with you and openly ignores you, despite your clearly communicated feelings.
 This is problematic because it is sending you the message that you don't matter.
 On the opposite end of the spectrum, someone can be more aggressively manipulative by raising their voice and not letting you get a word in to intimidate you into compliance or apologizing.

 As Winters explains, "The most effective way to be able to pick up on sneaky forms of manipulation is to have a solid relationship with your own intuition.
 If you feel like something is off, it probably is."
 And to her earlier point, it's better to address these problems rather than repressing them, because they will likely only fester and worsen over time.
 The key is to know the difference between gut instinct and projected insecurities.
 "The gut instinct will rarely lead you wrong if you know how to tell the difference between true intuition and fears generated by the mind," Winters says.

 When it comes to dealing with aggressive forms of manipulation in relationships, "it is up to each person to decide for themselves their own boundaries, their own definition of what emotional abuse is," and what they feel comfortable with.
-From there, you can let the other person know what's making you uncomfortable and why, and then see how they respond behaviorally, not just verbally.
+From there, you can let the other person know what's making you uncomfortable and why, and then see how they respond behaviorally, not just verbally (actions speak louder than words here.)
 If they continue with manipulative tactics or try to belittle your feelings, reevaluate from there.

 As Winters tells us, "We encourage our clients never to settle for dynamics that make them have to shut down their hearts in order to survive the relationship.
 Life is too short to settle for mediocre loving."